 Violence Against Women Prevention Grant

 The Interministerial Women's Secretariat works with community organizations to develop projects, programs and services that benefit women in Prince Edward Island.
-A one-time fund of $50,000 has been established to fund projects whose focus is the prevention of violence against women in Prince Edward Island.
+An annual fund of $75,000 has been established for projects that focus on the prevention of violence against women and girls in Prince Edward Island.

 What are the funding objectives?

-The objective of the Violence Against Women Prevention Grant is to provide project funding to community organizations for innovative projects that will enhance awareness, education and action towards preventing violence against women in Prince Edward Island.
-For more information, please click on the Funding Guidelines link under the Resources Section (on the right hand side of the webpage).
+The objective of the Violence Against Women Prevention Grant is to provide project funding to community organizations for innovative projects that will enhance awareness, education and action towards preventing violence against women and girls in Prince Edward Island.

 What are the eligibility requirements?